ocp4-disconnected/config/Install.md

 ```

-### Run Content Gathering Playbook:
+### Run Content Gathering Playbook to Prepare Disconnected Environments:
-On connected environments or the connected side of disconnected environments (i.e. bastion/syscon host), gather the required content by running:
+If you are deploying on a disconnected system then you will first need to gather all of the openshift content on a machine that has internet connection and transfer it over.
+There is a playbook that you can run whcih will gather the appropriate content:

 ```shell
 ansible-playbook -K gather-content.yml
 ```

+Once you have the content downloaded, transfer it to your disconnected machine and put in the content directory (i.e. /pods/content)

 ### Ensure A Valid Pull-Secret Exists: